Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

 <br />

 ## Data Model Design
 The data required for this analysis are located in various tables.
 Therefore, data modelling was required.
-A star Schema was designed with the Company_Lookup table representing the __fact table__ containing all the company names, and to which other __dimension tables__ were modelled or connected, using the __Company__ column that is common.
+A star Schema was designed with the Company_Lookup table representing the __dimension table__ containing all the company names, and to which other __fact tables__ were modelled or connected, using the __Company__ column that is common amongst them.
 The __Company Lookup__ table has been modelled with:

 - __Amazon__ table using the __"Company"__
 - __Apple__ table using the __"Company"__